Yehiel De-Nur: Biography

 Yehiel De-Nur was born in Sosnowiec, Poland.
-He was a yeshiva pupil in Lublin and later supported Zionism.
-In 1931, he published a book of Yiddish poetry which he tried to destroy after the war.
+He was a pupil in Chachmei Lublin Yeshiva and later supported Zionism.
+In 1931, he published a book of Yiddish poetry, which he tried to destroy after the war.

-During World War II De-Nur spent two years as a prisoner in Auschwitz.
-In 1945, he immigrated to Mandatory Palestine, (later the State of Israel).
-He wrote several works in Hebrew about his experiences in the camp using his identity number at Auschwitz: Ka-Tsetnik 135633 (sometimes "K. Tzetnik").
+During World War II, De-Nur spent two years as a prisoner in Auschwitz.
+In 1945, he immigrated to Mandatory Palestine (now Israel).
+He wrote several books and essays in Modern Hebrew about his experiences in the camp using his identity number at Auschwitz, Ka-Tsetnik 135633 (sometimes "K. Tzetnik").